conan-io/conan-center-index/docs/how_to_add_packages.md

 ## How to submit a Pull Request

 To contribute a Conan recipe into the `conan-center` repository you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls).
 The connected **continuous integration system** will generate binary packages automatically for the most common platforms and compilers.
-See [the Supported Platforms and Configurations page](supported_platforms_and_configurations.md) to know the generated configurations.
+See [the Supported Platforms and Configurations page](supported_platforms_and_configurations.md) for a list of generated configurations.
 For a C++ library, the system is currently generating more than 100 binary packages.

 > ⚠️ **Note**: This CI service is not a testing service, it is a binary building service for package **releases**.
 Unit tests shouldn't be built nor run in recipes by default.
 Please, before submitting a PR ensure that it works locally for some configurations.

-The CI system will also report with messages in the PR any error in the process, even linking to the logs to see more details and debug.
+The pipeline will report errors and build logs by creating a comment in the pull-request after every commit.
+The message will include links to the logs for inspecting.

 ### Before start